 The Pumi is not a mix of two different breeds but is a distinct breed on its own.
 Its development involved the careful selection of herding dogs native to Hungary, resulting in a breed with unique characteristics tailored to the demands of herding livestock in the region.

 Yes, Pumi dogs are considered a rare breed, especially outside their native Hungary.
 Their population is relatively small, and dedicated breed enthusiasts are working to promote and preserve the breed.
-The American Kennel Club (AKC) recognized the Pumi in 2016, which has helped increase awareness and interest in the breed, but it remains relatively uncommon compared to more popular breeds.
+The American Kennel Club (AKC) recognised the Pumi in 2016, which has helped increase awareness and interest in the breed, but it remains relatively uncommon compared to more popular breeds.

 While no dog breed is entirely hypoallergenic, some people with allergies find that they can tolerate certain breeds better than others.
 Pumi dogs have a curly, non-shedding coat, which can be less likely to trigger allergies in some individuals.
 However, it's essential to remember that allergenic reactions can vary from person to person, so spending time with a Pumi before bringing one home is advisable to assess any potential allergic reactions.